-What is cerebral palsy’s definition?
-Cerebral Palsy is a term used to describe a group of chronic conditions affecting body movements and muscle coordination.
-It is caused by damage to one or more specific areas of the brain, usually occurring during fetal development or infancy.
-It also can occur before, during or shortly following birth.
+What is the definition of Cerebral Palsy?
+It is a term used to define a group of chronic conditions affecting body movements and muscle coordination.
+Cerebral Palsy is caused by damage to one or more specific areas of the brain, usually occurring during fetal development or infancy.
+It also can occur before, during or shortly following the birth of your baby.

-Cerebral palsy is characterized by an inability to fully control motor function, particularly muscle control and coordination.
-Depending on which areas of the brain have been damaged, people with cerebral palsy may experience one or more of the following:
+Cerebral Palsy is characterized by an inability to fully control motor function, particularly muscle control and coordination.
+Depending on which areas of the brain have been damaged, children with CP may experience one or more of the following symptoms: